Serapieum-of-alex/pyramids/docs/dataset.rst

 Dataset
 *******

+- The main purpose of the `Dataset` object is to deal with raster objects, single or multibands, has variables/subsets like netcdf file or has one variable like most GeoTIFF files.

 .. image:: /images/dataset.png
    :width: 200pt
    :align: center

-- The main purpose of the Dataset object is to deal with raster objects, single or multibands, has variables/subsets like netcdf file or has one variable like most GeoTIFF files.
+- The `Dataset` object data model is as following

 .. image:: /images/dataset-alone.png
    :width: 700pt